 There are other lenders and debenture trustees of the Company who have pari passu charge over the Security provided for the Issue.
 While the Company is required to maintain an asset cover of 1 time the outstanding amount of the NCDs, upon the Company's bankruptcy, winding-up or liquidation, the other lenders and debenture trustees will rank pari passu with the NCD holders and to that extent, may reduce the amounts recoverable by the NCD holders.
 As per Regulation 17(2) read with Schedule I of the SEBI Debt Regulations, the Company is required to obtain permissions / consents from the prior creditors in favour of the debenture trustee for creation of such pari passu charge and the same is required to be disclosed.
 The Company has applied to the prior creditors for such permissions / consents and they are still pending.
-The Company will only be able to file the final Prospectus with the Registrar of Companies after obtaining such permissions / consents and disclosing the same in the Prospectus.
-In the event that such permissions / consents are not obtained, the Company will not be able to undertake the Issue.
+The Company will only be able to file the final Prospectus with the Registrar of Companies after obtaining such permissions / consents are not obtained, the Company will not be able to undertake the Issue.